-Although the Fourth Amendment protects your privacy, the police may override your privacy concerns and conduct a search of your home, barn, garage, car, boat, office, personal or business documents, bank account records, trash can, or other possessions, if:
+Although the Fourth Amendment protects your privacy, the police may conduct a search of your home, barn, garage, car, boat, office, personal or business documents, bank account records, or other possessions, if:

 In Mapp v.
-Ohio (1961), the Supreme Court established what has come to be known as the “exclusionary rule.”
-This rule provides that items seized in violation of the Fourth Amendment cannot be used as evidence against defendants in a criminal prosecution, state or federal.
-To this day, some commentators continue to criticize the Mapp case on the ground that it unfairly “lets the criminal go free because the constable has erred.”
-In recent years, the U.S. Supreme Court has appeared to agree with these commentators by deciding that improperly seized evidence is admissible at trial when the police officers who carry out the searches act on information that they believe to be correct (see Herring v.
-U.S., U.S. Sup.
-Ct.
-2009).
-Other important exceptions exist as well.
+Ohio, the U.S. Supreme Court established what's known as the “exclusionary rule.”
+(367 U.S. 643 (1961).)
+This rule provides that items seized in violation of the Fourth Amendment cannot be used as evidence against a defendant in a criminal prosecution.
+To this day, some commentators criticize the Mapp case on the ground that it unfairly “lets the criminal go free because the constable has erred.”
+In fact, in the time since Mapp, the Supreme Court has taken some of the bite out of the exclusionary rule.
+For example, evidence is often admissible where there appears to be a lawful basis for a search, but isn’t.

 Defendants who believe that the police conducted an illegal search will want to challenge the search in court, to argue that what turned up should not be admitted at trial.
-Unless the search is obviously illegal, the overwhelming majority of defendants will need the help of a criminal defense attorney.
-The rules that determine the legitimacy of searches and seizures are not only complex, but also hard to find.
-They aren’t set out neatly in statutes or regulations.
+The rules that determine the legitimacy of searches and seizures are complex, and the law varies somewhat from state to state, making a criminal defense attorney critical.
+The rules aren’t set out neatly in statutes or regulations.
 Rather, arguments that a search is illegal usually have to be pieced together from a number of appellate court decisions involving similar facts.
 Moreover, in many states, a special body of rules governs the procedures for challenging the legality of a search.
 For example, a defendant may have to challenge a search in a special proceeding before trial or lose the right to do so.